 Excellent Select - VA - Only awarded at the United States Sieger Show - Animals in the Working Classes who, after undergoing a thorough examination, fully conform to the breed standard, who are self-confident, outgoing, and indifferent to gun fire.
 Must be minimum IGP 2 or IGP 3 if vying for 2nd United States VA title.
-Must have proof of the "a" stamp normal or fast normal rating from WUSV, or OFA Excellent or Good approved hd/ed certification stamped on the pedigree.
+Must have proof of the "a" stamp normal or fast normal rating from WUSV approved hd/ed certification stamped on the pedigree.
 OFA elbows are not accepted for dogs born after October 1, 2021.
 Must have a valid breed survey and the first breed survey examination must be with TSB pronounced.
 Must have DNA stored with USCA office.
-Parents and grandparents must be titled prior to breeding and parents/grandparents must be breed surveyed up to one year after the birth of the litter.
+Parents and grandparents must be titled prior to breeding and parents/grandparents must be breed surveyed within the calendar year after the birth of the litter.